inpsyde/assets/docs/loaders.md

 }
 ```

-To load this file in your application you can do following:
+To load this file in your application, you can do the following:

 ```php
 <?php